CCMA

 The Commissioner must issue and sign an arbitration award with brief reasons within 14 days of the conclusion of the arbitration proceedings.

-REPRESENTATION AT THE ccma
+REPRESENTATION AT THE CCMA

 A party to a dispute may appear in person or may be represented by a legal practitioner, a co-employee or a member, office bearer or official of the party's trade union or the employer's organization, and in the case of a juristic person (a company or organization), by a director or an employee.